Fusion-Entertainment/Stream-Looper/README.md

         Ogrinal Timer: ONLY CHANGE THE VALUE INSITE THE SPAN LIKE HERE ITS DAYS
                                    <span>days</span>;

-        Removed Timer Text: If you whant to remove it all you have to do is remove the test inside the span like this
+                            If you whant to remove the text, all you have to do is remove the test inside the span like this
                                     <span></span>;